oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

 okta.oauth.readTimeoutSeconds=10
 ```

 You might notice that you don't need any of the OIDC application values within lambda function itself, only the issuer URI.
 That's because you don't need an OIDC application to verify tokens, but you do need one to create tokens.
+The JWT validator retrieves the public key used to sign the JWT using a well-known endpoint with your issue value as a base.

 ## Create the Lambda